 Up to conjugacy, set

-noting that all the elements in first type generate the cyclic subgroup of order $\frac{q+1}2$ of $M$ and all the elements in second type are all noncentral involutions of $M$.
+noting that all the elements of the first type generate the cyclic subgroup of order $\frac{q+1}2$ of $M$ and all the elements of the second type are all the noncentral involutions of $M$.
 Moreover, $M$ has a central involution if and only if $q\equiv 3 (\mod 4)$, which is $\overline{{ \left(